leonardocerliani/TC_projects/CHD_Logistic_regression/README.md

 ### Main Results

-- Since we are trying to predict the risk of a serious health condition - which can have profound lifestyle and economical impact on the life of the patients - the analysis was aimed at maximising sensitivity even at the cost of inflating false negatives.

-The final model correctly predicts risk of CHD in 10 years in 83% of the people who are actually at risk (i.e. sensitivity) when the threshold for binary classification is set to 0.1
+- **The final model correctly predicts risk of CHD in 10 years in 83% of the people who are actually at risk (sensitivity)** when the threshold for binary classification is set at 0.1

+- The choice of this threshold (0.1) leads to many false positives, however given the potential life-threatening implications of false negatives - and the relatively simple continous monitoring of the patients with positive prediction - the choice obviously falls on maximising the sensitivity.

-This model is simple, containing only easily retrievable variables: sex, age, systolic blood pressure, glucose and # cigarettes per day
+- **The model is simple, contaning only easily retrievable variables**: sex, age, systolic blood pressure, glucose and smoking habits

-Assumption of blood pressure medicaments does not appear to decrease the odds of CHD
+- Assumption of blood pressure medicaments does _not_ appear to decrease the odds of CHD risk

-The explained variance is low (17% max).
-Other unexplored variables such as alcohol consumption, stress, wealth, might improve fit and performance
+- The amount of explained variance is moderate (17%).
+Other unexplored variables such as alcohol consumption, stress and wealth (among others) might improve model fit and performance.

-Sex has probably a relatively low impact, as revealed by a balanced sample